GPurgatorio/Master-Computer-Science-ICT/README.md

 Basically **the whole storage is exposed as a file system**.
 When using a network file system protocol, you are using a NAS.

 Storage system architectures are based on data access methods whose common variants are:
-- **block-based**: a block-based storage system enables the creation and assignment of storage volumes to compute systems.
+- **block-based (SAN)**: a block-based storage system enables the creation and assignment of storage volumes to compute systems.
 The compute OS (or hypervisor) discovers these **storage volumes as local drives**.
 A file system can be created on these storage volumes, for example NTFS in a Windows environment, which can then be formatted and used by applications.

 <p align="center">
   <img src="./assets/block-based-storage-access.png" width="600">